Around the world by bike

 13 September - Quaxindiba – Marataizes – 65km

-connection in order to arrange for a new bank card to be sent to her.
+Marataises was our first beach town along the coast and priority was for Amanda to get an internet connection to arrange for a new bank card to be sent to her.

 14 September - Marataizes – Piuma – 26km

 With most of the internet stuff done, we pedalled along the coast past Itapemirim.
 Not far down the road, Amanda flopped down on the nearest beach, claiming she was going no further.
 I couldn’t blame her as by then we’d four days of non-stop cycling, of which two were reasonably long, especially for someone not used to cycling.

 A few Brazilian reals gave us a very comfortable abode for the night.
 It was more a flat than a room as it came with two bedrooms, a lounge and a kitchen.
 There was more than enough time to do laundry and the fact that they had washing machines and driers was an added bonus.

 After a hearty breakfast of jelly, cake, bread rolls, cheese, ham, coffee, etc., we packed our clean and sweet-smelling laundry and set off.
 Again, our route led us past fantastic beaches like Iriri, Anchieta and Ubu.
 Guarapari was a much larger city than expected and it was slow going, weaving our way through the busy streets.
 On clearing the city limits, it started drizzling and a guesthouse was found in a hurry.
 The owners were ever-so-friendly: I’m sure they had never had two foreign cyclists staying at their pousada.